 It was a perfect way to end our day trip.

-Planning your own day tour in Tanay, Rizal
+Planning your own day trip in Tanay, Rizal

 Ever since I posted this, I’d received tons of inquiries.
 I’m writing this section as an update, so you can also plan your own Tanay Rizal day tour.